Hybrid quantum-classical machine learning for generative chemistry and drug design: Discussion and outlook

-Training of the same architecture network on quantum annealer proceeded slower per epoch than on the classical computer, most probably due to noise.
+Our generative model outputs drug-like molecules and may be deployed on already existing quantum annealing devices (such as D-Wave Advantage processor).
+Training of the same architecture network on the quantum annealer proceeded slower per epoch than on the classical computer, most probably due to noise.
 Nevertheless, the distributions of the molecular properties of generated molecules were sufficiently close to those in the training set or among the molecules generated by classical counterparts Gibbs-75 and 300.
 While certain discrepancies between distributions were present, those results have been computed only after a limited number of training epochs due to the restrictions on public access to the quantum computer.

-In the original VAE paper~\cite{gomez2018automatic}, the authors proposed training additional properties, such as the prediction of the binding constant to a particular target on top of the autoencoder loss.
-In such a form, the network could be used in problems involving actual drug design, i.e., for the generation of novel compounds binding specific medically relevant targets.
-Although we did not attempt to demonstrate such a capability, DVAE and eventually its hybrid implementation such as QVAE can be appropriately refitted by adding the extra loss.
+Computational drug design applications depend on but are not limited to the generation of novel and synthetically accessible molecules, which is the focus of this work.
+The authors of the original paper~\cite{gomez2018automatic} have already proposed training additional properties, such as the prediction of the binding constant to a particular target on top of the autoencoder loss.
+Although a direct extension of VAE for these tasks may be challenging and require further refinements~\cite{griffiths2020constrained}, in such a form, the network could be used in problems involving actual drug design, i.e., for generating of novel compounds binding specific medically relevant targets.
+We did not attempt to demonstrate such a capability.
+However, we have no doubts that DVAE and eventually its hybrid implementations such as QVAE can be appropriately refitted by adding the extra loss.

-Hence, based on the results of our limited experiments, we conclude that the DVAE model can be used in generative chemistry and drug discovery applications of practical scale on already existing quantum annealing devices.

-Training of a QVAE with QBM in the latent layer can be reduced to the training of a DVAE with RBM in the latent layer with Gibbs-sampling if the transverse magnetic field in QBM is absent~\cite{khoshaman2018quantum}.
-Using genuine QBMs should speed up the training of the system ($O(\log N)$ vs. $O(\sqrt{N})$ with $N$ being the size of the network~\cite{Biamonte2017}).
+The RBM could be turned into Quantum Boltzmann Machine (QBM) so that the whole system might be transformed into a Quantum VAE (QVAE,~\cite{khoshaman2018quantum}) and sample from potentially richer non-classical distributions.
+Using genuine QBMs should speed up the training of the system ($\mathcal O(\log N)$ vs. $\mathcal O(\sqrt{N})$ with $N$ being the size of the network~\cite{Biamonte2017}).
 There was a demonstration in Ref.~\cite{khoshaman2018quantum}, where ``quantum'' samplers with the non-vanishing transverse fields outperformed DVAE if assessed by metrics achieved at the same number of training cycles (epochs).
+Construction of QVAE with the controllable non-zero transverse field can, in principle, be performed on the existing generation of D-Wave chips.
+However, it would require additional hardware tuning and applying a combination of extra tricks such as reverse anneal schedule, pause-and-quench, etc~\cite{dwavemanual}.